RoboticAgents/manny-the-manufacturer/writing/proposal.md

 ## Proposed Project Idea

 For our final project we are planning on using the evo arm to simulate automated machining.
 We are focusing on this because Pallas and Katie both have a background in manufacturing and find it interesting.
+Furthermore, there is a market for more accessible automation, specifically in the realm of small business and low volume manufacturing.
 We are planning on writing our program in python.
 Our background we used to develop the idea was our real-life personal experiences with manufacturing and the automation of it.

 ## Acceptance Criteria